-- 1. mRPAS requirements -The administrative and site rules as show previously in the document applies. mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
-Except at Advertised Events there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
+- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
+Except for Advertised Events, there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 RPAS Pilot CAR requirements.
-All RPAS pilots using this site must have BASIC RPAS certification.

-- 3. Club/Site/Event requirements.
-Pilot as to be in good physical and phycological health and not under drug or alcohol influence. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+All RPAS pilots using this site must have BASIC RPAS certification. - 3.
+Club/Site/ requirements This site encourages all club mRPAS/RPAS Pilots have a minimum of Hub City Radio Control Club "A" wings proficiency or otherwise have demonstrated piloting proficiency.
+All visiting mRPAS/RPAS pilots may be required to confirm or demonstrate suitable piloting competency or proficiency, in a manner the event organizers deem appropriate.
+Any such requirements will be clearly advertised with any event notice. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document